DENVER ELECTRIC SCOOTER ACCIDENTS

 At Bachus & Schanker, LLC, we have extensive experience handling all kinds of personal injury accidents.
 We’re trained, ready, and determined to fight for you and the full compensation that you may deserve under Colorado law.
 Being an accident victim isn’t easy.
 But our legal team is ready to work for you and with you until you receive justice.

-We are conveniently located at 5 Colorado locations near you in Denver, Fort Collins, Colorado Springs, Aurora, and Englewood.
-Our attorneys are ready to serve you and fight for the compensation you deserve.
+With multiple offices located across Colorado, our attorneys are ready to serve you and fight for the compensation you deserve.
 Contact us today for a no-obligation confidential consultation about your rights.
 Your call is free.
 We look forward to speaking with you.

 Visit our Denver Office